mahdiprs/Group-Sampling/README.md

 # Group-Sampling
-R codes and Shiny app for "Estimation and Inference of Contamination using Group Testing" by RG Clark, B Barnes and M Parsa
+R codes and Shiny application for "Clustered and Unclustered Group Testing for Biosecurity" by RG Clark, B Barnes and M Parsa
 # To cite the codes